getlift/lift/docs/queue.md

 *Default: 3 retries.*

+SQS retries messages when the Lambda processing it throws an error.
 The `maxRetries` option configures how many times each job will be retried when failing.

+Sidenote: errors should not be captured in the code of the `worker` function, else the retry mechanism will not be triggered.

 If the job still fails after reaching the max retry count, it will be moved to the dead letter queue for storage.